 Certain benefits may be received in lieu of military disposable retired pay, such as VA disability compensation, or in addition to such amounts, in the case of concurrent receipt for military members with a high level of disability.

 There are also special considerations involving the Serviceman's Group Life Insurance (SGLI), which states that benefits shall be paid to the named beneficiary, notwithstanding any court order.
 Therefore, if you are seeking to be the beneficiary of SGLI, you must know that you are not guaranteed to receive this benefit.
 In 2007, Virginia passed a statute that attempted to override the US Supreme Court case which held the named beneficiary shall receive the proceeds without regard to any divorce, divorce decree, separation agreement or other court order.
 This statute was held to be unconstitutional.

 For more information on these and other important aspects of military divorce — and to schedule a confidential initial consultation — contact us.

 Do You Need A Military Divorce?
 Wesley D. Wornom, PC, Can Help.

-If you or your spouse are in the Marine Corps, Army, Navy, Air Force or Coast Guard, you should reach out to our experienced, knowledgeable and aggressive military divorce attorney in Northern Virginia.
+If you or your spouse are in the Marine Corps, Army, Navy, Air Force or Coast Guard, you should reach out to our experienced, knowledgeable and aggressive military divorce attorney in Stafford & surrounding areas.
 Our law offices are conveniently located next door to the Stafford Courthouse.
 Call 540-659-1958 today or send an email message.